AlexanderSavochkin/AlexanderSavochkin.github.io/output/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 Conclusion, Takeaways, Future Work and Follow-ups
 =========================================================

-1. I really loved working with IceStick and IceStorm tools.
+1. I really loved working with IceStick and APIO/IceStorm tools.
 It is a great platform for learning and prototyping.
    Hovewer, the number of exposed pins is very limited, and we hit the limit here

 2. Looks like the approach we used here allows us to connect around 20 microphones safely, and we probably need